Resistor52/tf-vm_in3csps/README.md

 This repository is the terraform source code that accompanies [Head in the Clouds, Episode 10](https://headintheclouds.site/episodes/episode10).
 The purpose of the source code is to demonstrate how to use modules in Terraform.

-This repository includes three modules--"aws," "azure," and "gcp."
+This repository includes three modules: "aws," "azure," and "gcp."
 Each module deploys a virtual machine in its respective cloud.
 Each module can be deployed in a standalone manner by following the instructions in the README for that module.